Last updated: July 10, 2018

 We may occasionally amend this Cookie Notice to reflect feedback and changes in applicable law, and we reserve the right to make changes to this Cookie Notice at any time.

 Please check the “Last Updated” legend at the top of this Cookie Notice to see when this Cookie Notice was last revised.

 We encourage you to check frequently to see the current Cookie Notice to be informed of how we are committed to protecting your information and providing you with improved content on the Sites in order to enhance your experience.

-If you have questions about this Cookie Notice, please contact the HHMI Webmaster.
+If you have questions about this Cookie Notice, please contact HHMI.